Download eBooks & Wiring Diagrams (FREE)

 Common Border Crossing Points

-Top 5 Mexico Border Crossing Points Of Entry
+Top 5 Mexico Border Crossing Points of Entry

-Best for people wanting to drive down the main highway through the Baja California Peninsula
+- San Ysidro, CA – Best for people wanting to drive down the main highway through the Baja California Peninsula

-Want to visit Copper Canyon and the Mexican heartland?
+- El Paso, TX – Want to visit Copper Canyon and the Mexican heartland?
 This border crossing is for you!

-Required Documentation For Mexico Border Crossing
+Required Documentation for Mexico Border Crossing

-1. Immigration Entry Form (FMM) - "The Tourist Visa"
+1. Immigration Entry Form (FMM)

 FMM = Forma Migratoria Múltiple